Planning

 Applications will sometimes be dealt with by the planning committee but can be dealt with by a planning officer under delegated powers.
 An application and any objections thereto, will be considered only in respect of planning regulations.

-However, if the planning committee or planning officer feels that there are other issues to be taken into account such as building, water or highways regulations, these may referred to the relevant department or authority.
+However, if the planning committee or planning officer feels that there are other issues to be taken into account such as building, water or highways regulations, these may be referred to the relevant department or authority.
 As a result of this, even if an application is given permission, it may be subject to conditions laid down under these other regulations.

 Persons who may be affected by a development have the right to object but only on grounds of planning regulations, although they may raise issues covered by building, water, highway or other regulations so that the relevant departments or authorities can be made aware.
 Objections to planning applications need to be made in writing to the relevant planning officer by the advertised deadline.